libersoft-org/yellow-server/FAQ.md

 - Running your own NEMP server is easier than [**Synapse server**](https://matrix.org/docs/projects/server/synapse) (software for running Matrix server).
 You can compare it here:
   - [**NEMP server installation instructions**](./INSTALL.md)
   - [**Synapse installation instructions**](https://matrix-org.github.io/synapse/latest/setup/installation.html)
+- NEMP has more features like newsfeed, video messages, large file transfers etc.
-- NEMP web client has a nicer and more user friendly UI than Element (the most popular Matrix protocol client) :-)
+- NEMP client has a nicer and more user friendly UI than Element (the most popular Matrix protocol client) :-)